 Before scheduling a meeting, it is critical to define why you are having the meeting in the first place.
-If it is unclear what the meeting will achieve or if the contributions of others will be of use, an email may suffice.
+If it is unclear what the meeting will achieve or if the contributions of others will be of use, a quick email check-in may suffice.
 It is important to remember that scheduling a meeting can have hidden costs.
-Calling a meeting that lacks a purpose won't bring in any new value to your team and won't outweigh the costs of holding this meeting.
+Calling a meeting that lacks a clear purpose won't bring in any new value to your team and will only cost you money and time.

 When determining why you are having a meeting, frame it in terms of what you plan to achieve.
 Walking into a meeting with a clear objective and expected outcomes will keep your meetings focused and purpose-driven.
 With a purpose set, answering the following key questions about your meeting will become far more straightforward.